-1) Extended PCSO Gallery: In order to simulate the large-scale nature of operational face identification, we extend the size of our gallery by including one million face images from the PCSO database.
-We acknowledge that there may be a bias towards matching between LFW gallery and LFW probe images versus matching PCSO gallery with LFW probe images.
-This bias is likely due to the fact that the gallery face images in LFW are not necessarily frontal with controlled illumination, expression, etc., while the background face images from PCSO are mugshots of generally cooperative subjects.
+In order to simulate the large-scale nature of operational face identification, we extend the size of our gallery by including one million face images from the PCSO database.
+We acknowledge that there may be a bias towards matching between LFW probe and LFW gallery images versus matching LFW probe with PCSO gallery images.
+This bias is likely due to the fact that the gallery face images in LFW are not necessarily frontal with controlled illumination, expression, etc.,